 The linerless aluminum block has been blamed for a large share of the Vega's poor reputation.
 An iron engine could survive moderate overheating, but the Vega could not.
 The major problems with the engine (head gasket material etc) were sorted out the car's first year, with refinements made annually.
 Chevrolet added a coolant overflow bottle and an electronic low-coolant indicator in 1974 that could be retrofitted to earlier models at no cost.
 In May 1974 under a revised 50,000 mi engine warranty for 1971–1975 Vegas.
 Chevrolet informed the 1.3 million owners that it would repair, at its own expense, any engines damaged by overheating.
 In 1976, the engine now named Dura-built 140, had hydraulic valve lifters, cooling refinements including new cooling slots to the block; revised water pump and thermostat, new longer-life valve seals cut oil consumption 50%.
 But the revamped engine with its 5 year/50,000 mile engine warranty failed to boost the public's confidence in the car.

 In hindsight there were safer engine options.
 Before the car was introduced, Chevrolet did their version of the Vega engine substituting a sohc Hemi aluminum cylinder head in place of the sohc cast-iron head.
 It was rejected by GM top brass (probably because of higher cost) It has been said this stillborn version developed more power and wouldn't have had the thermal expansion problem of the production engine.
-The cast iron 151 cid OHV 4-cyl. engine used in the 1970 Nova could have been easily used, and later was, revamped as Pontiac's "Iron Duke 2.5 Liter" for the final Pontiac Astre (Vega clone) in 1977, then continued in the Vega's wake, the std. engine in the Vega-derived Monza and variants in 1978-1980.
+The cast iron 151 cid OHV 4-cyl. engine used in the 1970 Nova could have been easily used, and later was, revamped as Pontiac's "Iron Duke 2.5 Liter" for the final model year Pontiac Astre (Vega clone) in 1977 then continued in the Vega's wake, the std. engine in Vega-derived variants Chevy Monza and Pontiac Sunbird in 1978-1980.

 Aluminum engine troubles have not been confined to the Vega. .
 It's taken decades to make auto aluminum engines as reliable as their heavier cast-iron counterparts.
 One factor remains - overheating an aluminum engine must be avoided.